The Stress in Obese Adolescents and their Resilience (SOAR) Study

 Behaviors, Relationships, and Identity Development (BRAID)

 What are the makings of a person’s identity and how do individuals see themselves?
 The BRAID study sets out to answer these questions by learning how people think about themselves and what factors contribute to one’s sense of identity.
-This study is being conducted by Ph.D. student Kristina Decker under the supervision of the CHANGE lab’s director, Dr. Idia Thurston.
+This study was conducted by Ph.D. student Kristina Decker under the supervision of the CHANGE lab’s director, Dr. Idia Thurston.

 Emotional Overeating Intervention (EOI)